falOn-Dev/falOn-Dev.github.io/content/post/keyboards_arent_cheap.md

 Knowing this I had to make a decision, do I finish the project, knowing I can't build it, or do I cut my losses and just finish the left half.
 I decided to call a time-out for now, leaving the right half unfinished, largely because I still accomplished most of what I set out to do with this project.
 I learned the basics of Fusion360 electronic design, and even some more advanced features.
 This is a project I would love to pick back up in a little while, if I find myself with more funding to throw at a project like this, but until then, I'm very happy with what I did.

+### Conclusion

+Alright, what did I learn?
+- Fusion360's Electronics Design Suite
+- QMK Firmware Creation
+- The Importance of Constraints
+- How expensive PCBs are!

+With all of that in mind, although I didn't actually build the keyboard, I'd consider this project a success.